peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static CBORObject DecodeFromBytes(byte[] data,
  CBOREncodeOptions options)`<br>
- Generates a CBOR object from an array of CBOR-encoded bytes, using the given CBOREncodeOptions object to control the decoding process.
+ Generates a CBOR object from an array of CBOR-encoded bytes, using the specified CBOREncodeOptions object to control the decoding process.

 * `static <T> T DecodeObjectFromBytes(byte[] data,
  CBOREncodeOptions enc,
  Type t)`<br>
- Generates an object of an arbitrary type from an array of CBOR-encoded bytes, using the given CBOREncodeOptions object to control the decoding process.
+ Generates an object of an arbitrary type from an array of CBOR-encoded bytes, using the specified CBOREncodeOptions object to control the decoding process.

 * `static <T> T DecodeObjectFromBytes(byte[] data,